-One simple measure of plan maturity is the ratio of the number of inactive members (those receiving benefits or entitled to a deferred benefit) to the number of active members.
+One simple measure of plan maturity is the ratio of the number of inactive members (those currently receiving benefits) to the number of active members.
 The revenue base supporting the plan is usually proportional to the number of active members, so a relatively high number of inactives compared to actives indicate a larger plan relative to its revenue base as well.